mozilla/mozilla-opennews/fellowships/info.md

 title: Information about the Knight-Mozilla Fellowships
 ---

-The Knight-Mozilla fellowships present an unique opportunity for technologists and developers who want to influence the future of journalism on the web.
-Working inside of some of the world’s leading newsrooms, your fellowship experience will be a transformative opportunity.
+<p class="bodybig">The Knight-Mozilla fellowships present an unique opportunity for technologists and developers who want to influence the future of journalism on the web.
+Working inside of some of the world’s leading newsrooms, your fellowship experience will be a transformative opportunity.</p>

 <h3>Financial Benefits</h3>
 The Knight-Mozilla Fellowship is designed to allow flexibility for both Fellows and News Partners. <b>The standard Fellowship offers a stipend of $60,000, paid in 10 monthly installments</b>.
 Fellows are responsible for remitting all applicable taxes and other government payments as required.